airswap/airswap-protocols/examples/peer/README.md

 ## Get a Max Quote

-Get the maximum quote from the Delegate.
+Get the maximum quote from the Peer.

 ```Solidity
 function getMaxQuote(